Food Security

 Some foods pose greater risks than others because their composition makes it easier for microbes to grow.

-You should opt for products that generally do not pose any particular risk, which is not the case with cakes containing pastry cream or whipped cream, for example.
+We should prioritize products that generally do not pose any particular risk, which is not the case with cakes containing pastry cream or whipped cream, for example.

-Because they are intended to be shared—particularly among large groups of students—are produced in larger quantities, and will be transported and stored for periods of time between production and consumption, food items prepared by student organizations for consumption on campus pose higher risks than those prepared at home for personal consumption.
-Their production requires compliance with stricter basic hygiene rules, particularly regarding the following points:
+Because they are intended to be shared—particularly among large numbers of students—because they are produced in larger quantities, and because they will be transported and will be subject to delays between production and consumption, food products prepared by student organizations and intended for consumption on campus pose higher risks than those prepared at home for personal consumption.
+Their preparation requires adherence to stricter basic hygiene rules, particularly regarding the following points:

 · Prepare food as close as possible to the time of consumption (the same morning or the night before);

-· Clean and disinfect kitchen work surfaces (Surfaces can be disinfected with a small amount of bleach in a large volume of water, then rinsed with tap water);
+· Clean and disinfect kitchen work surfaces (Surfaces can be disinfected with a small amount of bleach mixed into a large volume of water, then rinsed with tap water);

 When using ingredients, always check that the best-by date (DLC) printed on the packaging has not passed.
-These dates are only valid as long as the packaging remains unopened.
+These best-by dates are only valid as long as the packages remain unopened.
 Once opened, the products must be consumed very quickly.
-When preparing food for the university, it is recommended not to use products that have been opened for more than a day—such as milk and cream—and to use products with the latest best-before date.
-To prevent any source of contamination, cooked food must not come into contact with surfaces or utensils that were used for raw ingredients unless they have been properly cleaned beforehand.
+When preparing food for the university, it is recommended not to use products that have been opened for more than one day—such as milk and cream—and to use products with the latest best-by date.
+To avoid any source of contamination, food that has been cooked must not come into contact with surfaces or utensils that were used for raw ingredients unless they have been properly cleaned beforehand.

 After cooking, food must be properly protected from contamination.